Elinhorn/chatGPT-API/README.md

 ## Prep before clone the repo

 To use openAIs API you need to make a acount at openai.com and after that you need to make your own API key.
 You will gain credits for free in the beginning to use the API.
-Then i followed this [Guide](https://platform.openai.com/docs/quickstart).
+I followed this [Guide](https://platform.openai.com/docs/quickstart).

 ## To run the app locally